Accessible voice control survey software

 We sought to preserve the rich interaction of a survey without such a key interface.
 Speech and sound afford a means of two-way contact with a user.
 We can give context by talking to a user and absorb context by listening to a user.
 But as the old adage goes, a picture is worth a thousand words: we lose detail when we convert sight to sound.

 The ARIA-WAI spec empowers web apps that support a Screen Reader.
-Screen Readers are built-in to phones and desktops; they speak the text on a page and emulate a mouse cursor.
+Screen Readers are built-in to phones and desktops; they read aloud the text on a page and emulate a mouse cursor.
 We sought to leave intact these functions that VI cohorts deftly use each day.

-But ARIA-WAI apps still employ a full keyboard, on which a tablet survey may not be able to depend.
-Thus we designed three modes:
+However, ARIA-WAI apps still rely on a full keyboard, which may not be suitable for a tablet-based survey.
+To bridge this gap, we designed three accessibility modes:

 In Audio Mode, the software uses Tensorflow.js to recognize user speech without sending any data off device.
 For free response questions, we transcribed speech on device via WebAssembly port of Whisper, a state of the art speech recognition model.